Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Acknowledgment

 \section{Acknowledgment}

-M.L. acknowledges that this project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skło\-dow\-ska-Curie Grant Agreement No.~101034413.
+M.L. acknowledges support from the European Union’s Horizon 2020 research and innovation programme under the Marie Skło\-dow\-ska-Curie Grant Agreement No.~101034413.
 T.D. acknowledges the support of NSF funds CCF-2437030 and DMS-2301360.

+The authors would like to thank the anonymous reviewers for their careful reading of the paper.
+Their feedback significantly improved the quality of the article.
+T.D. and M.L. would like to acknowledge many thought provoking discussions with Marian Mrozek on combinatorial dynamical systems and their continuations.
+M.S.T. would like to thank Álvaro Sánchez for insightful discussions about representation theory.